ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 ## Section summary

 Well, all is well that ends well!
-While the **"Getting Started"** section of this tutorial may feel a bit "kaboom"-ish, it covers all the common failures and problems you may encounter while starting to use My Tested ASP.NET Core MVC.
+While the **"Getting Started"** section of this tutorial may feel a bit "KABOOM"-ish, it covers all the common failures and problems you may encounter while starting to use My Tested ASP.NET Core MVC.
 From now on it is all unicorns and rainbows.
 Go to the [Packages](/tutorial/packages.html) section and see for yourself! :)